Looking for our first pilot partners

 You share your trajectories

 Send us your post-training runs — any format.
-We start with SWE agent trajectories (SWE-bench, internal benchmarks) and are expanding to CUA and other agent types.
+We start with SWE agent trajectories (SWE-bench, internal benchmarks) and are expanding to other agent types.

 You get structured results back